NeRdTheNed/lazy-MCU-CLI/README.md

 # lazy-MCU-CLI
 Some bad shell scripts to wrap and manage MCI instances.
+If something is worth doing, it's worth doing badly.

 # NOT EVEN REMOTELY DONE, NOTHING WORKS RIGHT NOW, COME BACK WHEN THIS MESSAGE IS GONE